Standing up to Trucking Companies for Injured Accident Victims

-- Economic damages, which include actual out-of-pocket expenses such as medical bills, car repair bills, the cost of modifying your home to accommodate a permanent disability caused by your accident, lost wages, and loss of future earning capacity.
+- Economic damages, which include actual out-of-pocket expenses such as medical bills, property damage, car repair bills, the cost of modifying your home to accommodate a permanent disability caused by your accident, lost wages, and loss of future earning capacity.

 - Non-economic damages, which are compensation for all of the non-economic impacts you’ve experienced in your life as a result of the accident.
 These can include compensation for pain and suffering, mental distress, and loss of the enjoyment of life.

 How are non-economic damages calculated in a Texas truck accident case?

 Non-economic damages are assessed in conjunction with the following factors: